 A consideration of a range of contemporary continuing professional education issues and innovations.
 In a series of practical exercises, students develop expertise as continuing professional education instructors and planners.
 Special attention is paid to the workshop as an important continuing professional education venue.
-Note: Students who have received credit for GAED 6215 may not take this course for credit.

-Creating the Educative Workplace 0.5 unit
+Creating the Educative Workplace

 An overview of the contemporary reorganization of work and an investigation of the implications for lifelong learning in the workplace.
-Note: Students who have received credit for GAED 6216 may not take this course for credit.

-Lifelong Learning in Post-Secondary Institutions 0.5 unit A consideration of lifelong learning in post-secondary institutions, with a focus on private vocational colleges, community colleges, and universities.
-An examination of issues in post-secondary education like the impact of new technologies, purpose and mission of the post-secondary institution, staff development, and community participation.
-Note: Students who have received credit for GAED 6217 may not take this course for credit.
+Lifelong Learning in Post-Secondary Institutions 0.5 unit A consideration of lifelong learning in post-secondary institutions, with a focus on vocational colleges, community colleges, and universities.
+An examination of issues in post-secondary education such as the impact of new technologies, the purpose and mission of the post-secondary institution, staff development, and community participation.

-Lifelong Learning in International Contexts 0.5 unit A consideration of the major learning challenges confronting third-world theorists and practitioners in studies of lifelong learning and an examination of selected exemplary lifelong learning projects in various regions of the world.
-Note: Students who have received credit for GAED 6218 may not take this course for credit.
+Lifelong Learning in International Contexts 0.5 unit A consideration of the major learning opportunities and challenges faced by theorists and practitioners in studies of lifelong learning in international contexts and an examination of selected exemplary lifelong learning projects in various regions of the world.